Hassan Mungab

-Hassan Mohamed Hussein "Muungaab" حسن محمد حسين مونجاب) is a Somali politician.
-He served twice as Mayor of Mogadishu & Governor of the Banaadir region between 27 February 2014 and 26 October 2015 and 28 may 2025 to current.
+Hassan Mohamed Hussein (Muungaab) (حسن محمد حسين مونجاب) is a Somali politician.
+He served twice as Mayor of Mogadishu & Governor of the Banaadir region between 27 February 2014 and 26 October 2015 and since 28 May 2025.
 He also served as State Minister of Justice between August 2016 and 8 February 2017 and became the chief of military court of Somalia.

 Early life and education

-Hussein was born in Shabelada dhaxe Region on 31 March 1972.
+Hussein Mungab was born in Shabelada dhaxe Region on 31 March 1972.

-Hussein hails from southern Somalia.
+Hussein Mungab hails from southern Somalia.
 He belongs to the Galmaax Abgaal Hawiye clan.

 Hussein and his family came to Mogadishu in the late 1980s.
 After graduating from high school he moved to Sudan.
 Hussein has a Bachelor and Master Degree's in Shariah Wal Qanun from International University of Africa located in Sudan.

-Hussein previously served as a chairman in the Somali Armed Forces' military court.
+Hussein Mungab previously served as a chairman in the Somali Armed Forces' military court.

 Mayor of Mogadishu

 Appointment

-On 27 February 2014, Hussein was appointed Mayor of Mogadishu and Governor of the Banaadir region by presidential decree.
+On 27 February 2014, Hussein Mungab was appointed Mayor of Mogadishu and Governor of the Banaadir region by presidential decree.
 Part of an effort to firm up on municipal security, the appointment came after consultations between President Hassan Sheikh Mohamud, Prime Minister Abdiweli Sheikh Ahmed and Interior Minister Abdullahi Godah Barre.
 Hussein replaced Mohamed Nur (Tarsan) in the mayorship.

 New mayoral office

-In March 2014, Hussein opened a new mayoral office in the capital.
+In March 2014, Hussein Mungab opened a new mayoral office in the capital.
 The headquarters were relocated to an area in north Mogadishu.

 Municipal reforms

 Mayor of Mogadishu Hassan Mohamed Hussein at a political rally in 2014.

-Since taking office, Hussein has made a number of reforms aimed at strengthening Mogadishu's district administrations.
+Since taking office, Hussein Mungab has made a number of reforms aimed at strengthening Mogadishu's district administrations.
 In early March 2014, he met with the Banaadir region's 17 District Commissioners to discuss general safety and tidiness.
 The gathering concluded with a pledge to ensure that there is security guidance as well as public services in place in each of the municipality's districts.
 The Benadir Regional Administration concurrently conducted operations in the city, including distributing national identity cards.

-In April 2014, Hussein announced that his administration would reopen roads in the capital that had been barricaded.
+In April 2014, Hussein Mungab announced that his administration would reopen roads in the capital that had been barricaded.
 Non-governmental and inter-governmental agencies as well as foreign embassies had set up the roadblocks on certain narrow streets around their compounds for safety reasons.
-According to Hussein, the decision to remove the barricades was in response to demands by pedestrians and drivers to permit again access to the roads, and was facilitated by improvements in local security.
+According to Hussein Mungab, the decision to remove the barricades was in response to demands by pedestrians and drivers to permit again access to the roads, and was facilitated by improvements in local security.